tyleryasaka/identity-proposals/README.md

 This may or not be a realistic real-world scenario in the near future, but regardless it should not be difficult to see the value in having standardized claims lookup.

-### 3. Decentralized Architecture

-While exploring identity solutions, I had an epiphany.
-I realized that there are certain systems that are *interactive* in nature.
-By interactive, I mean that they involve relations between decision-making agents.
-Example of these types of systems are games, economies... and yes, claims-based systems.

-I also have conceptualized two different approaches for modeling interactive systems on Ethereum.
-I call them the registry method and the delegate method.

-The *registry method* defines a contract to act as a central repository of all activity in a given context.
-So in the context of claims, this registry is a claims registry (such as [ERC780](https://github.com/ethereum/EIPs/issues/780)).
-In the context of a game of [block-paper-scissors](https://github.com/monospaced-out/block-paper-scissors), this might be a [contract that stores all moves in the game](https://github.com/monospaced-out/block-paper-scissors/blob/master/contracts/BlockPaperScissors.sol).

-The *delegate method* instead allows each agent (i.e. each identity) to deploy its own context-specific *delegate contract* to represent it in that context.
-So for block-paper-scissors, I might deploy a contract and declare it to be my delegate for that game.
-I would record all of my plays in that contract.
-For claims, I might declare a claims contract and declare it to be my delegate for claims.

-Generalizing a bit, I would call the registry method a *centralized architecture*.
-And I would call the delegate method a *decentralized architecture*.
-Benefits of centralized architecture are simplicity and efficiency, and providing a central index for all activity in a given context.
-Benefits of decentralized architecture are flexibility and lack of a central point of failure.
-I think there are some scenarios in which centralized architectures make sense, and others in which decentralized architectures make sense.

-I think in the world of identity and claims, decentralized architecture should at least be an option.
-Applications should be able to determine on a case-by-case basis what architecture they wish to use.
-I think for claims at the very least, a decentralized architecture makes sense.
-Thus I think that **a good identity standard will be compatible with both centralized and decentralized architectures**.

 ## Existing Standards

 The existing standards around identity and claims (that I am aware of and find relevant) are as follows: